 Is There Anything I Can Do to Stop Hot Flashes and Nausea?

 Fortunately, women can reduce hot flashes and nausea by taking steps to rebalance their hormones.
-Making lifestyle changes, such as the ones laid out here, is a good solution.
+Making lifestyle changes, such as the ones laid out here, is a good first initiative:

-- Eat a healthy and well-balanced diet, and increase soy consumption
+- Eat a healthy and well-balanced diet rich in phytoestrogens, plant-based estrogens

 - Maintain an adequate intake of vitamins E and B

 - Exercise for at least half an hour each day

 - Take a yoga class or consider meditation for stress relief

 - Minimize triggers of hot flashes, including spicy foods, hot environments, caffeine, and constrictive clothing

 Consider the implementation of alternative treatments for hot flashes, which promote overall endocrine system health to not only combat hot flashes, but also other pesky symptoms of this life transition.
 Talk to your doctor about the best action plan for a more refreshing you.

 - Breastcancer.org.
 (2019).
 Hot Flashes.
 Retrieved October 23, 2019, from https://www.breastcancer.org/treatment/side_effects/hot_flashes